Noeme2D/inochi2d/README.md

 # Rigging
 If you're a model rigger you may want to check out [Inochi Creator](https://github.com/Inochi2D/inochi-creator), the official Inochi2D rigging app in development.
 This repository is purely for the standard and is not useful if you're an end user.

 &nbsp;

-# Supported platforms
-The reference library requires at least OpenGL 4.2 or above, as well support for the SPIR-V ARB extension for per-part shaders.
-*Inochi2D will disable custom shaders if SPIR-V is not found.*

-Implementors are free to implement Inochi2D over other graphics APIs and abstractions and should work on most modern graphics APIs (newer than OpenGL 2)

-An official Unity implementation will be provided once 1.0 is complete.

-&nbsp;